 “I was obsessed with what I could throw away.
 One day, I had a kind of nervous breakdown and fainted.
 I was unconscious for two hours.
 When I came to, I heard a mysterious voice, like some god of tidying telling me to look at my things more closely.
 And I realized my mistake: I was only looking for things to throw out.
 What I should be doing is finding the things I want to keep.
 Identifying the things that make you happy: that is the work of tidying.”

-A story sprang from this image: a lawful good deity selects their new herald, but she was, in the depth of her being, chaotic evil.
-She replaces the deity after years of training, but the lingering presence doesn’t go away… This might sound like too much of a stride from Marie, but remember that “evil” in D&D isn’t exactly evil: it’s mostly selfishness, really.
+A story sprang from this image: what is a lawful good deity was fighting her chaotic evil impulses, and defined by that?
+This might sound like too much of a stride from Marie, but I don’t think there’s anything useful in taking “evil” in D&D as exactly evil: it’s mostly selfishness, really.
 Evil doesn’t care about other’s ways, as long as their own are respected and celebrated.
-I’m pretty satisfied with a complex alignment like “chaotic evil for the sake of lawful good”, as opposed to simplifying to true neutral.
+I’m pretty satisfied with a complex alignment like “chaotic evil for the sake of lawful good“, as opposed to simplifying to true neutral.
 She could be the patron of all who go against their chaotic instincts, to bring order into others’ lives at all costs.

 I liked this as it described exactly the extreme that I think I want to convey.

 Warlocks use Charisma for their spellcasting, and they can change their spells when the spells stop sparking joy.
-I want to push both of these further, making sure that Konamar warlocks have many lawful-good-seeming-yet-weirdly-voyeuristic abilities.
-The patron requests from Konamar would be very strict and too orderly, timed so that they annoy the player a lot but ultimately result in some well-organized fun.
-Even though I’ve yet to go full out and design a subclass for the Konamar warlock on DNDBeyond, here’s an overview of what I’d give them.
+I want to push both of these further, making sure that Chaos Reveller warlocks have many lawful-good-seeming-yet-weirdly-voyeuristic abilities.
+The patron requests from Reveller would be very strict and too orderly, timed so that they annoy the player a lot but ultimately result in some well-organized fun.
+Even though I’ve yet to go full out and design a subclass for the Reveller warlock on DNDBeyond, here’s an overview of what I’d give them.

-Kindling delight can be a property that the Konamar disciples can use not only on spells but items, spell slots, levels and maybe even people (as a finishing move, they could sacrifice an enemy to Konamar?
+Kindling delight can be a property that her disciples can use not only on spells but items, spell slots, levels and maybe even people (as a finishing move, they could sacrifice an enemy to the Chaos Reveller?
 I’d keep this in the belt and wait for the players to figure out they could maybe do this).
 Sacrificing these could lead to personal healing, that could escalate to party healing or even greater effects, depending on the thing that you left behind.
 Of course, the things “left behind” mysteriously disappear into thin air after being magically folded like paper (an effect that is visible and disturbing for items, and invisible and even more disturbing for other things like memories and knowledge).
-I’d tie these plot points to Konamar’s requests for the player: without making it too obvious, but hanging it in plain sight, make it seem like she can only communicate only through your rejection of reality.
+I’d tie these plot points to the patron’s requests for the player: without making it too obvious, but hanging it in plain sight, make it seem like she can only communicate only through your rejection of reality.

 Feel the item in your hands.
 Wait for a response from your heart, trust it.
 It will know.
 Keep the item if it kindles delight.
-You will know.— The Konamar Teachings
+You will know.— The Whispers etched in the Void

-The other important aspect of the Konamar warlocks would be their Forceful insightfulness: their strange ways allow them to do Charisma (Perception) and Charisma (Insight) rolls instead of basing them on the usual Wisdom modifier.
-This can be done if they either prepare the space beforehand, by spending time to make it worthy of Konamar’s blessing (with advantage), or by walking around the space while doing the Perception or Insight check, looking at the odd angles and the ebb and flow of other people’s joyless trash in the room, divinating sense from them (with disadvantage).
+The other important aspect of this warlock subclass would be their Forceful acumen: their strange ways allow them to do Charisma (Perception) and Charisma (Insight) rolls instead of basing them on the usual Wisdom modifier.
+This can be done if they either prepare the space beforehand, by spending time to make it worthy of the Reveller’s blessing (with advantage), or by walking around the space while doing the Perception or Insight check, looking at the odd angles and the ebb and flow of other people’s joyless trash in the room, divinating sense from them (with disadvantage).

-In short, following Konamar is a natural way of creating tension that otherwise wouldn’t be there, for the sake of powers that one could go without, but finds a strange delight in acquiring them in this certain way.
+In short, following the Chaos Reveller is a natural way of creating tension that otherwise wouldn’t be there, for the sake of powers that one could go without, but finds a strange delight in acquiring them in this certain way.
 I feel that being able to say that at the end, sparks joy for me, and that is quite enough.